ysimhony/lkm-invisible-proc/README.md

-# kmod-invisible-proc
+# lkm-invisible-proc

-Kernel module to make your process becomes invisible, unkillable from the OS.
+Linux kernel module to make your process becomes invisible, unkillable from the OS.